eyxiao/norn-mailing-list/README.md

 ### Norn Mailing List System

+This was my final project for 6.031 Elements of Software Construction, taken in fall 2019.

 #### Project Description

 Mailing list systems, like MIT’s Moira, are great in part because they are recursive: lists can contain other lists.
 So course6-all can include course6-students and course6-faculty, and course6-students can include course6-undergrads, course6-grads, and course6-alumni.